Lillard Hall 202C

 Thesis Title: Self-Assembled Monolayers Formed from Alkanethiols on Gold in Contact with Simple Fluids and Liquid Crystals.

 Adjunct Professor and Professor of Chemistry, Sacramento City College, 1999–present.

 Adjunct Professor of Chemistry, City College of San Francisco, Skyline College and College of San Mateo, 2007–Spring 2009 (while on leave from SCC).

 Favorite Teaching Moment My favorite teaching moment was when I got a picture from a student who, after class, went home and built his own conductivity apparatus and sent me a picture of himself holding it while giving the thumbs up.
 The picture was a total surprise, and I knew I had reached him through my teaching.

-In collaboration with Professor Gang-yu Liu at UC Davis, work on various chemical education topics.
+With 4-6 students per semester, work on various chemical education topics.
 Past work includes bringing SCC students to UC Davis to do SEM, a lab experiment involving nanoparticles and plants, and an educational model of an AFM.
+More information

 Service to the Chemistry Community

 Chair, Sacramento Section of the American Chemical Society